The contract between the Buyer and Seller may be concluded in two manners.

 §7 Final provisions

-28. Registered Buyers shall be informed by e-mail about changes of the regulations and their scope (to an e-mail indicated during registration or order).
+2. Registered Buyers shall be informed by e-mail about changes to the regulations and their scope (to an e-mail indicated during registration or order).
 The notification shall be sent at least 30 days before new regulations come into force.
 Changes shall be introduced in order to adapt the regulations to binding law.